Abed-Murad/Big-Tech-Coding-Interview-Guide/README.md

 - Sliding Window is mostly used with longest [SubSequence, SubArray, SubString]

+- When dealing with arrays ,there are a handful of strategies we find useful:
+  1. Using pointers
+  2. Sorting the array
+  3. Using some external data source( like a HashMap)
 ## Learning to-do list

 - [ ] Bit Manipulation